 Remembrance Day in Coquitlam

-Coquitlam holds its annual Remembrance Day event on November 11th near Blue Mountain Park which is located at 975 King Albert Avenue.
-There’s usually a parade followed by ceremonies at the Cenotaph in the park.
+Coquitlam holds its annual Remembrance Day event on November 11th near Blue Mountain Park.
+The park is at 975 King Albert Avenue.
+There’s usually a parade followed by ceremonies at the Cenotaph.

 Before the parade people typically gather along Veterans Way in front of the park.
-Over 1,000 people attend the event, and there are usually at least a couple of military vehicles on display for people to check out.
+Over 1,000 people attend the event each year, and there are usually at least a couple of military vehicles on display for people to check out.

-The parade itself is short.
+The parade itself isn’t too long.
 It starts at Como Lake School just a block down the road.
-Up to 100 or so veterans, RCMP officers and cadets participate in the procession.
+Up to 100 veterans, RCMP officers and cadets participate in the procession.
 There is also a small marching band.

 Ceremony Time and Location

 Remembrance Day ceremonies in Coquitlam begin with a parade.
-It assembles at Como Lake Middle School at 1121 King Albert Avenue at 10:15 am.
+It starts from Como Lake Middle School at 1121 King Albert Avenue at 10:30 am.
 From the school, the parade route usually follows Winslow Avenue to the Cenotaph on Veterans Way (a.k.a.
 Porter Street) at the east end of Blue Mountain Park.

 Veterans, members of the military, cadets and police officers march in the parade.
 Grandchildren and great grandchildren of veterans are also welcome to participate.

-The same as in past years, in 2023 the parade finished at the Cenotaph at the park at around 10:30 am and the formal ceremony began shortly thereafter.
-Similar to ceremonies elsewhere, the service is fairly solemn and normally includes a prayer, the laying of wreaths and the singing of O Canada.
-It’s usually a chance for the community to honour and pay their respects to those who have fought for our country.
+The parade finishes at the Cenotaph at the park and the formal ceremony begins shortly thereafter at about 11:00 am.
+Similar to ceremonies elsewhere, the service follows a solemn tradition and normally includes a prayer, the laying of wreaths, and the singing of O Canada.
+Remembrance Day is a chance for the community to honour and pay their respects to those who have fought for our country.

 Other Information

-For more details about the parade and event that happens at Blue Mountain Park, see the City of Coquitlam‘s website.
+See the City of Coquitlam‘s website for more details about the parade and event that happens at Blue Mountain Park.

-For ideas on other things to do in the area, see our article about Coquitlam.
+See our article about Coquitlam for ideas on other things to do in the area.

-To see a list of November 11th events in other communities, click Vancouver Remembrance Day Events.
+Click Vancouver Remembrance Day Events to see a list of November 11th events in other communities.

-For details about other November 11th ceremonies in the Tri-Cities region, see our articles about Remembrance Day in Port Coquitlam and Remembrance Day in Port Moody.
+See our articles about Remembrance Day in Port Coquitlam and Remembrance Day in Port Moody for details about other November 11th ceremonies in the Tri-Cities region.